SwyserCo/TheScout/.github/promt-prd.md

 - Relay toggles within 500ms
 - 0 false alarms during 24h idle test
 - 100% feedback accuracy for LEDs and buzzer
+- Sensor thresholds can be updated and verified via MQTT
+- Debug logs are accessible and informative

 ## Open Questions

 - Should alarm state be latched or auto-reset?
-- Should sensor thresholds be configurable via MQTT?
+- Should sensor thresholds be persisted across reboots?
 - Should relay support timed activation (e.g., auto-off after 5s)?